akashelectric/magento2-varnish-docker-compose/README.md

 Now, your server setup is all ready, now hit your domain name or IP to install Magento 2.

-Now to configure Varnish for Magento 2 and test its working, please refer to blog https://cloudkul.com/blog/magento-2-and-varnish-cache-integration-with-docker-compose/.

 After configuring Magento 2 for Varnish, go to varnish docker container as